For the 2015-16 school year, an in-state student enrolled in three

 visit the University of Colorado Denver website.

-For up-to-date information on applicable tuition and fees, visit the University of Colorado Denver Tuition & Financial Aid site.
+For up-to-date information on applicable tuition and fees, visit the University of Colorado Denver Tuition and Costs website.

 The PhD program qualifies for the WICHE Western Regional Graduate Program (WRGP).
 Students who live in Alaska,

 Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North

 Dakota, Oregon, South Dakota, Utah, Washington, or Wyoming are eligible for in-state tuition if they complete the PhD program at the Denver campus of the University of Colorado Denver.